DominoKit/domino-mvp/README.md

 	![image22](https://raw.githubusercontent.com/GwtDomino/domino/master/documents/031.png)

-* Also remove the import *com.progressoft.domino.sample.layout.client.requests.LayoutServerRequest;*.
+* Also remove the import *org.dominokit..domino.sample.layout.client.requests.LayoutServerRequest;*.

 * Open the layout-frontend `pom.xml` file and remove the dependency on the layout-backend with the test scope.